 English: Don't laugh because that might happen to you also.

-A very interesting expression in Chabacano that is connected to this word is 'mori de risas'.
+A very interesting expression in Chabacano that is connected to this word is mori de risas.
 This simply means to laugh out loud or literally, to die of laughter.
+Interestingly, in French, the translation of LOL (laugh out loud) is MDR (mort de rire) which means to be dying of laughter.